Learn The Pros and Cons of Moderatio...

 • Want to drink less but don't want to stop entirely.

-• Don’t have a severe problem with alcohol.
+• Don't have a severe alcohol use disorder.

 • Are willing to set rules for themselves about how much they drink.

-The goal of moderation management is to help people create healthier habits and reduce the harm alcohol can cause.
+The goal of moderation management is to help you build healthier habits and reduce the harm alcohol can cause.

 Pros of Moderation Management